tuanhungvu/tuanhungvu.github.io/_pages/about.md

 * **NEWS** 01/2022: Our paper "Cross-modal Learning for Domain Adaptation in 3D Semantic Segmentation" is accepted to T-PAMI.

 * 11/2021: The [CSG0](https://arxiv.org/abs/2112.03252) preprint of "CSG0: Continual Urban Scene Generation with Zero Forgetting" is online.
-* 08/2021: Our paper on boundless unsupervised domain adaptation is accepted to CVIU.
-Final [version](https://arxiv.org/abs/2004.01130) is coming soon.
+* 08/2021: Our [paper](https://arxiv.org/abs/2004.01130) on boundless unsupervised domain adaptation is accepted to CVIU.
 * 07/2021: One [paper](https://arxiv.org/abs/2108.06962) about multi-target domain adaptation is accepted to ICCV'2021
 * 07/2021: The [Semantic Palette](https://arxiv.org/pdf/2106.01629.pdf) code is [released](https://github.com/valeoai/SemanticPalette).
 * 06/2021: The [preprint](https://arxiv.org/pdf/2106.01629.pdf) and [video](https://www.youtube.com/watch?v=ejkbaJD4Emk) of Semantic Palette are available.